 In the 1990s, a logo appeared that depicted a panther partially covering the inscription “FIU.”
 Designers emphasized the animal’s muscular paws, sharp teeth, and claws.
 It was intended to show aggression and a drive to win.
 Bloodshot eyes and pinned ears indicated the predator’s readiness to attack.
 The animal’s back is stylized like lightning, reflecting the team’s speed and energy.

 The abbreviation occupies the upper half of the globe, representing a circle with a grid of parallels and meridians.
-The image of the globe emphasizes the university’s prestige and the global competitiveness of the FIU Panthers.
+The image of the globe underscores the university’s prestige and the FIU Panthers’ global competitiveness.
 A semicircle with the inscription “GOLDEN PANTHERS” surrounds the lower part of the emblem.
-The color palette includes orange, blue, red, and white colors in balanced proportions.
+The color palette includes orange, blue, red, and white in balanced proportions.

 2001 – 2008

 Designers created a three-dimensional logo depicting a panther emerging from a triangular heraldic shield.
 It moves forward, crouching to the ground as if tracking prey.
 Judging by the surrounding grass, the animal has set up an ambush and is now ready to attack whoever it is intently watching.
-This version’s style is more relaxed: the predator looks not aggressive but focused.
+This version’s style is more relaxed: the predator looks less aggressive and more focused.

 The names of the sports teams are written above the panther’s head and divided into two lines.
 The first word consists of bold letters without serifs, and the second is from large glyphs with short and sharp serifs.
 As for the colors, they are dark and restrained.
 The usual combination of gold, dark blue, and white was joined by green, used for the grass.